Richard-Geoghegan/spike-vision-control/README.md

 # Claude Vision Robot Control

-An AI-powered system that lets Claude **see its environment through a camera, reason about what it observes, and autonomously drive a LEGO SPIKE robot** toward a goal — all in a continuous vision loop.
+An AI-powered system that lets Claude see its environment through a camera, reason about what it observes, and autonomously drive a LEGO SPIKE robot** toward a goal, all in a continuous vision loop.

 Built at [Tufts CEEO](https://ceeo.tufts.edu/) (Center for Engineering Education and Outreach).